'Looking Through' Corporate Expatriations for Buried Intangibles

 U of Chicago, Public Law Working Paper No. 445

-Lack of market response to costly signaling is by no means unheard of, especially in the presence of information asymmetries.
-Nonetheless, the lack of price response to corporate inversion announcements represents a puzzle, given the abnormal returns 200 percent above the S&P average in the years following the inversion transaction.
+The expatriation of U.S. multinationals represents a puzzle.
+The U.S. tax law is designed to impose a penalty greater than the benefits to expatriation, yet a number of companies continue to reorganize outside of the United States, generating huge profits to the frustration of the taxing authorities.
+The key fact that Congress and the Treasury have missed is that the penalty is designed around the price of the stock at the time of the expatriation.
+The thesis of this article that that share prices are undervalued at the time of the expatriation, giving rise to a mispricing phenomenon that has persisted since the very first expatriation in 1994 and continues until the present day, almost twenty years hence.
+The mispricing associated with corporate inversion announcements is evidenced by abnormal returns amounting to 200 percent above the S&P average in the years following the inversion transaction.
 This paper tests two hypotheses.
-First, inverting companies exhibit statistically significant excess returns as compared to the market and, second, these returns were due in large part to growth in intangibles in low-tax foreign jurisdictions.
+First, inverting companies exhibit statistically significant excess returns as compared to the market and, second, these returns are due in large part to growth in intangibles in low-tax foreign jurisdictions.
 I argue that these corporate inversion transactions amount to disguised transfers of high-value “buried” intangibles that have exploited a gap in the international tax rules.
-Moreover, these transfers have eluded and will continue to elude the remedies prescribed by Congress to ensure full taxation of gain until a look-through rule is included to support the commensurate with income standard governing related-party transfers of intangibles.
+Moreover, these transfers have eluded and will continue to elude the remedies prescribed by Congress to ensure full taxation of gain until a look-through rule is included to capture the value inherent in the related-party transfers of intangibles.

 Keywords: corporate taxation, international taxation, corporate inversion, multinational, tax haven, commensurate with income, Fama-French, firm value, tax avoidance, asset allocation, efficient markets, stock priceworking papers series